Skip to main content

 This audio is generated by an AI tool.

-With a double degree from Singapore Management University and a a Master in Business Administration from the University of Chester in England, it is hard to argue that Mr David King Thorairajan, 43, is unqualified to be a teacher.
+With a double degree from Singapore Management University and a Master in Business Administration from the University of Chester in England, it is hard to argue that Mr David King Thorairajan, 43, is unqualified to be a teacher.

 Yet, after finishing his undergraduate studies in 2012, his applications to various agencies and educational institutions did not yield any returns.